Skip to main content

 Teaching

-Sarah is a tutor on the Making Sense of Evidence module for BMBS, and a supervisor of students completing final-year undergraduate Medical Sciences and Masters by Dissertation projects.
+Sarah has been a tutor on the Making Sense of Evidence module for BMBS.
+She is currently a supervisor of students completing final-year undergraduate Medical Sciences and Masters by Dissertation projects.

 Back to top